 Explore the strengths and limitations of the psychodynamic approach and discusses its scientific status.

-Format: Zoom meeting or webinar
+Format: Zoom meeting OR in-person session*

 Duration: 90 minutes

 ** in-person sessions can be booked as part of a learning visit